What's important to you?

-Many schools now have stated values, but as with any organisation a gap can grow between the values we aspire to and the reality of what happens as everyday pressures take their toll.
-It can be good to take a step back and reconsider how the staff and students are really living those values and find a way to get everyone re-engaged and re-energised.
+Many schools now have official values, which in most cases are likely to be well-aligned with the individual values of their staff and students, but as with any organisation a gap can grow between the values we aspire to and the reality of what happens as everyday pressures take their toll.
+It can be good to take a step back and reconsider how the staff and students are really living their own and the school’s values, and find a way to get everyone re-engaged and re-energised.

 The best way to do this is to involve both staff and students in the Values Challenge – on a “whole school” basis.

 This one-hour workshop was developed in 2017 by the UK Values Alliance, in collaboration with the Forward Institute, the RSA (the Royal Society of Arts) and PwC as a simple, effective and practical way for schools and other organisations around the world to focus on their organisation’s values for just one hour.

 This year the main theme for World Values Day on 17th October 2019 is putting values into action to enhance wellbeing, and so this year the Values Challenge looks at how organisations can support the wellbeing of its employees and stakeholders, and the wellbeing of the organisation itself, by improving the practice of values in the organisation.

 The evidence shows that when organisations have strong values embedded in their culture they perform better and have higher levels of stakeholder engagement and satisfaction.
 There is also ample evidence that schools with strong values practised on a “whole school” basis by the staff and students, forming an integral part of the academic and extra-curricular life of the school, perform better both academically and in terms of students’ personal development and motivation.